nfmelendez/oz-uupsupgradeable-contract-agent/README.md

 ## Description

-This agent detects when the UUPSUpgradeable contract is upgraded and then selfdestructed leaving the contract broken and funds locked.
+This agent detects when the UUPSUpgradeable contract is upgraded and then selfdestructed leaving the contract broken.

 ## Supported Chains